TonioGela/blog/content/overkilling-sudoku.en.md

 Running 20 warmup tests and avoiding spawning the command in a subshell (using `-N`) to reduce the number of **statistical outliers**, we get a mean resolution time of `855.4 ms`, which is a good, **but not so good** time.

 To get a **considerable performance increase**, we will leverage [Scala Native](https://scala-native.org/en/stable), an optimising ahead-of-time **compiler** and lightweight managed **runtime** specifically designed for Scala.
-To use libraries with scala-native, **they must be built specifically for it**, and recently [several major Typelevel projects were published for it](https://typelevel.org/blog/2022/09/19/typelevel-native.html).
+To use libraries with Scala Native, **they must be built specifically for it**, and recently [several major Typelevel projects were published for it](https://typelevel.org/blog/2022/09/19/typelevel-native.html).
 Luckily for us, the list includes cats and decline, so **we can seamlessly compile our application to native code**.

 To achieve it, we can add a few directives to `project.scala`:
 - `//> using platform "scala-native"` to toggle the **native compilation**